Home

 "The Dinner Party shows a tremendous insight into the character of a seriously disturbed young man.
 Ultimately believable, it is written in first person and the reader is drawn into the character, both identifying and empathizing with him...
 Scary stuff given the deranged nature of the character.
 Like looking out through the eyes of a murderer: it is amazing what you can justify and rationalize, even if you are irrational.
 From the revelation of the secret Objects, Symbols, and Rites the reader is drawn into the macabre world of a young man marked from the beginning with the name of Felix Fly...
 The pace is sustained for the entire novel—it hooks you in early and you have to keep reading to see if your own warped idea of the finish is the same as the writer's."

-Sandra Drake, review on Dreamforge eMagazine
+Sandra Drake, Dreamforge

 "Not for the faint-hearted... it is a fascinating and repugnant portrait of the pathological mind.
 Through a narrative cross-stitched with grotesque humour, in which the mundane is whisked up with madness, you are left cowering, your sensibilities like mincemeat, wide-eyed on a slab of horror."